Snobin-Antony/UK-Milk-Production-Forecasting-Using-AHDB-Data/README.md

 *(Here you can add an image of your final forecast plot)* `![Forecast Plot](images/forecast_plot.png)`

-The model achieves a **Root Mean Squared Error (RMSE)** of X.XX on the test set, indicating the average prediction error in million litres.
+The model achieves a **Root Mean Squared Error (RMSE)** of 0.54 on the test set, indicating the average prediction error in million litres.

 ---